Pagure/pagure/doc/usage/using_webhooks.rst

 ``X-Pagure-Signature`` contains the signature of the message allowing to check that the message comes from pagure.

-.. note:: These headers are present for convenience only, they are not signed
+.. warning:: These headers are present for convenience only, they are not
-          and therefore should not be trusted.
+        signed and therefore should not be trusted.
 Rely on the payload after checking the signature to make any decision.

 Pagure relies on ``hmac`` to sign the content of its messages.
 If you want to validate the message, in python, you can do something like the following: